 Slide outs are probably the post popular innovation on RVs in the past 50 years.
 But maintaining RV slide outs (and stabilizers, too) hardly ever happens.
 Most RVers ignore these RV features until something goes wrong.

-To get most of my information for this article, I asked my technicians to give me their ideas based on jobs we have done and concerns we have repaired that normal maintenance or proper use would have prevented.
+I asked my technicians to give me their RV slide out and stabilizers maintenance ideas based on jobs we completed.
+This article addresses concerns we repaired that regular maintenance or proper use would have prevented.
 Thanks to Allen, Ron, Carole, John and Mark for their help.

 - Do not use the top of a retracted slide for storage.

 - Make sure all travel locks, travel nuts and spring locks are in the proper position before operating a slide.

 - Always check for obstruction in front of the slide before retracting.
 The same is true for extending.

 - Make sure there is no debris on the top of the slide before retracting or extending.
 Clean the top of the slide awning or slide.
 This is a good idea each time.
 (Install slideout toppers to prevent debris from gathering on top of slides altogether.)

 - Cabinet doors, drawer fronts, etc. can create problems when extending or retracting slides.
 Properly position them for this purpose.
 I have seen some pretty ingenious ideas to keep them from opening while traveling.
 Often they can come out and when the slide is extending they are not visible.
 If they have come out, you will not know.
 This is the reason for these devices.

 - Close all lower compartment doors and clear obstructions from the area below the slide before retracting.